Visiting the National Park of American Samoa: Tuitula

 The Mountain

 The Mount Alava Trail is the longest and most well-marked hike on the entire island: 7 miles round-trip, with a 1,000-foot elevation gain from Fagasa Pass to the summit.
 The hike allows you to immerse yourself in the island’s lush mountaintop rainforest.
 Samoa’s palaeotropical (Old World) rainforests are unique within the national parks because they are closely related to those of Asia and Africa, as opposed to the neotropical (New World) forests of the Americas.
-The trail follows a four-wheel-drive track, climbing to the summit of Mount Alava (elevation 1,610 feet).
+The main trail follows a four-wheel-drive track, climbing to the summit of Mount Alava (elevation 1,610 feet).
 The summit can also be reached by a shorter, but much steeper route (5.6 miles round-trip; 1,610-foot elevation gain) from the Vatia village, involving steps with ropes for balance.

 When I arrived there, clouds blocked the views.
 Pago Pago receives the highest annual rainfall of any harbor in the world.
 As I learned from previous days that the island’s weather can change quickly, I stuck around, photographing close-ups of tropical flowers in the soft light.
 My patience was rewarded when the clouds began to break apart.
 After the strongest Specter of Brocken display that I ever witnessed – centered around my own silhouette, gaps started to reveal distant ridges, creating atmosphere.